Famous Retorts I

 MAE WEST

 Mae West was a notorious sex symbol who first came to prominence during the Roaring Twenties.
 Always willing to challenge public attitudes towards sex, Mae West had some of the most outrageous quotes in history.
 As you study the list below, you will realize that many of her best quips are still in common usage today.
-This cursory glance of her classics reveals a very clever tongue indeed.
+What most people don't know is that Mae West wrote or edited the dialogue, scenes, and stories for most of her films and plays.
+Known for her witty, risqué double entendres, West often prepared for upcoming interviews with a few memorized zingers she hoped would be reprinted in the press.
+A cursory glance of her classics reveals a very clever woman indeed.

 Between two evils, I always pick the one I never tried before.